It was all...a dream? We talk about plot twist uses in film and television.

-Today we’re going to go over plot twist ideas, how to write a plot twist, and check out a bunch of plot twist examples so you can learn how to write a plot twist.
+Today we’re going to go over twist ideas, how to write one, and check out a bunch of examples so you can learn how to write them.

 Okay, now we’re getting to it.